When Should You Refinish, Repair, or Replace Your Granite Countertops?

 When Should I Replace My Granite Countertops?

 While granite countertops can last decades with proper care, you might find yourself in a position where replacing the countertops is the best option.
-If your countertop is cracked, stained, or otherwise damaged, replacing them can bring your kitchen back to life.
+If your countertop is cracked, stained, or otherwise damaged, replacing it can bring your kitchen back to life.

 Replacing granite can cost between $45 and $200 per square foot.
 However, you have options.
 If you don’t want to replace your countertops with granite, consider quartz, quartzite, marble, concrete, or the many other options from which homeowners can choose.